apache/pulsar/site/docs/latest/deployment/aws-cluster.md

 * An [AWS account](https://aws.amazon.com/account/) and the [`aws`](https://aws.amazon.com/cli/) command-line tool
 * Python and [pip](https://pip.pypa.io/en/stable/)
+* The [`terraform-inventory`](https://github.com/adammck/terraform-inventory) tool, which enables Ansible to use Terraform artifacts

 You'll also need to make sure that you're currently logged into your AWS account via the `aws` tool: